srp33/GoodNomen/README.md

 This repository provides scripts for executing Good Nomen within a Docker container.
 First, you will need to install the Docker engine (see [https://docs.docker.com/install](https://docs.docker.com/install/)).

-Second, you will need to obtain an API key from [BioPortal](https://bioportal.bioontology.org/help#Getting_an_API_key).
-Store this in the root directory of this repository in a file called `BioPortalApiKey.txt`.
+Second, you will need to clone this repository.
+Then obtain an API key from [BioPortal](https://www.bioontology.org/wiki/BioPortal_Help#Getting_an_API_key).
+Store this in the root directory of your cloned repository in a file called `BioPortalApiKey.txt`.

-Then execute the `build_docker` script at the command line (this may need to be modified slightly on Windows).
+Execute the `build_docker` script at the command line (this may need to be modified slightly on Windows).
 After the image has been built, use the `run_docker` script to start a container with Good Nomen running inside it.
 You should then be able to access the app at [http://localhost:8080/GoodNomen](http://localhost:8080/GoodNomen).

 # Contact Us